ACEP ID:

 Recovery Audit Contractor (RAC) FAQ

-What is the RAC program?
+1. What is the RAC program?

 As part of the efforts to fight fraud, waste and abuse in the Medicare program, the Tax Relief and Health Care Act of 2006, required a national Recovery Audit Contractor (RAC) program to be in place by January 1, 2010.
 The goal of the recovery audit program is to identify improper payments made on claims for services provided to Medicare beneficiaries.
 Improper payments may be overpayments or underpayments.

 Overpayments can occur when health care providers submit claims that do not meet CMS coding or medical necessity policies.
-Underpayments can occur when health care providers submit claims for a simple procedure but the medical record reveals that a more complicated procedure was actually performed.
+Underpayments can occur when health care providers submit claims for a simple procedure, but the medical record reveals that a more complicated procedure was actually performed.
 Providers that could be reviewed include hospitals, physician practices, nursing homes, home health agencies, durable medical equipment suppliers and any other provider or supplier that submits claims to Medicare.

-Are there any significant changes in the program for 2021?
+2. Are there any significant changes in the program for 2024?

-None currently planned.
+None are currently planned.

-In March of 2020, CMS suspended RAC reviews due to the 2019-Novel Coronavirus (COVID-19) Public Health Emergency.
-However in August of 2020 RAC audits resumed.
-(PHE) https://www.cms.gov/files/document/provider-burden-relief-faqs.pdf (PDF)
+In March 2020, CMS suspended RAC reviews due to the 2019-Novel Coronavirus (COVID-19) Public Health Emergency (PHE).
+However, in August 2020 RAC audits resumed.

 CMS recently modified the RAC program in response to many concerns raised.
 These modifications in the program have been made to reduce provider burden, according to CMS.
-Improvements are include the following:
+Improvements include the following:

-The RACS in Regions 1-4 perform postpayment review to identify and correct Medicare claims that contain improper payments (overpayments or underpayments) that were made under Part A and Part B for all provider types other than Durable Medical Equipment, Prosthetics, Orthotics and Supplies and Home Health/Hospice.
-The Region 5 RAC is be dedicated to the postpayment review of DMEPOS and home Health/Hospice claims nationally.
-In May of 2016, CMS revised the method used to calculate additional documentation requests (ADR) limits for institutional providers (Facilities).
+The RACs in Regions 1-4 perform postpayment review to identify and correct Medicare claims that contain improper payments (overpayments or underpayments) that were made under Part A and Part B for all provider types other than Durable Medical Equipment, Prosthetics, Orthotics and Supplies and Home Health/Hospice.
+The Region 5 RAC is dedicated to the postpayment review of DMEPOS and home Health/Hospice claims nationally.
+In May 2016, CMS revised the method used to calculate additional documentation requests (ADR) limits for institutional providers (Facilities).

-No. Other entities such as Medicare Administrative Contractors, Medicaid, Program Safeguard Contractors, Office of Inspector General or Quality Improvement Organizations (QIOs) could still review a provider's claims.
-The RACs will not review a claim that has previously been reviewed by another entity.
-One new entity is the Supplemental Medicare Review Contractor (SMRC).
-The Centers for Medicare & Medicaid Services (CMS) has contracted with Strategic Health Solutions, LLC, a Supplemental Medical Review/Specialty Contractor (SMRC) to “perform and/or provide support for a variety of tasks aimed at lowering the improper payment rates and increasing efficiencies of the medical review functions of the Medicare and Medicaid programs”.
 SMRC will be conducting nationwide medical review as directed by CMS.
 The medical review is performed on Part A, Part B, and DME providers and suppliers.
 Provider Compliance Group/Division of Medical Review and Education (DMRE) will select the services and provider specialties that will be reviewed.
 SMRC will evaluate medical records and related documents to determine whether Medicare claims were billed in compliance with coverage, coding, payment, and billing practices.
 CMS internal data analysis, the Comprehensive Error Rate Testing (CERT) program, professional organizations and Federal oversight agencies will contribute to determining what is to be audited.
 Once errors are identified, CMS will be notified of the improper payments and/or noncompliance with documentation requests.
 At that point, the MAC may determine to initiate claim adjustments and/or overpayment recoupment actions through the established Medicare overpayment recovery process.

-Who are the RAC contractors?
+4. As of 2024, who are the RAC contractors?

-The country has been divided into 5 regions.
+The country has been divided into five regions.
 Each region has been awarded to a contractor.
 The RACs were selected under an open bidding process.
 The RACs will be paid on a contingency fee basis on the overpayments and underpayments they identify.

 Recovery Audit Contractors 2020